 Create an inbound customer journey

-Though messaging and promotion strategies are typically quite different for an inbound campaign compared to an outbound one, you design inbound customer journeys in Dynamics 365 by using the same basic tools as you would to create an outbound customer journey (as we've seen in several previous exercises).
-The most important difference is that you typically start an inbound customer journey with a landing page or event instead of a segment.
-In this configuration, all contacts (both new and existing) who submit the form from the landing page or register for the event immediately start down that journey.
+Though messaging and promotion strategies are typically quite different for an inbound campaign compared to an outbound one, you design inbound customer journeys in Dynamics 365 Marketing by using the same basic tools as you would to create an outbound customer journey.
+The most important difference is that you typically start an inbound customer journey with a landing page or marketing form instead of a segment, though you could also set up a segment that finds contacts who submitted a specific form.
+In this configuration, all contacts (both new and existing) who submit the form immediately start down that journey.

 Create a simple customer journey

 Generate activities from a customer journey

 Customer journey tiles reference